 EVOO has a high smoke point of 210°C which is above the temperature of deep-frying which is usually 180°C. Cheap poor quality EVOO, the kind that doesn’t stand up to frying temperatures, gave the whole category a bad name.

 It’s a drag cooking brown rice – waiting the 45 minutes or so that it takes to cook.
 So, I always have one of the ready-to-eat packets of cooked brown rice in the cupboard.
 Yes, it’s way more nutritious than white rice.
 Yes, it’s portion controlled so you won’t over eat.
 Buy types that are low GI (like Doongara) or else mixtures with quinoa and black rice.

 Nothing lifts the flavour of a grill or barbecue faster than a sprinkle of herbs.
 My favourites are:

 Packed with vitamins and phyto-compounds, herbs allow you to turn plain yet nutritious foods such as vegetables, legumes, fish and meats into flavoursome, appetising meals without adding fat, salt or sugar.
-I can smell the aroma of fresh flat-leaf parsley or basil or mint leaves now.
+I can smell the aroma of fresh basil or mint leaves now.

 Perfect as a snack or a refreshing way to finish a meal.
 Choose fruits that are in season to ensure you get variety throughout the year.
 For January in summer, think berries, mangoes and stone fruit such as nectarines or peaches.